Monese.com Review 2023 – Pros & Cons of Banking With Monese

 A fee of 2.0 percent (min. £2) is charged for international bank transfers, card payments and cash transactions in foreign currency.

-The “Classic” rate includes an account maintenance fee of £4.95 per month.
+The Classic rate includes an account maintenance fee of £5.95 per month.
 Yearly subscriptions are even cheaper with only £49.95 / year, which equals as little as £4.16 / month.
 There is again no fee for the Debit Card.
 In addition, cash dispositions up to £900 on the ATM per month are included.
-The fee for international transfers is 0.50 percent, for card payments and cash transactions in foreign currency 0.50-0.75 percent.
+The fee for international transfers is 0.5 %, for card payments and cash transactions in foreign currency 0.5 – 0.75 %.

 In general, it is noticeable that the account services were developed with a focus on the British market and then transferred to continental European conditions.
 This applies, for example, to direct debits (Direct Debit is only available for UK accounts) and cash deposits (also only UK).
 However, Monese has already announced the introduction of SEPA direct debits for EU accounts without specifying a fixed date.